-This floor of the new patient tower houses the Center for Joint Health, which includes 21 private rooms and a large activity/physical therapy room.
+This floor of the patient tower houses the Center for Joint Health, which includes 21 private rooms and a large activity/physical therapy room.
 The general ortho/neuro/spine unit is also nearby.

 The third floor of the existing building contains additional hospital rooms.